Planckian charged black holes and their cosmological ramifications: Cosmological quantum production

 So far, we have presented a geometric and thermodynamic overview of charged regular black holes, whether they exist in an asymptotically flat spacetime or within a cosmological background.
 In this final section, we will employ the no-boundary proposal \cite{HaH83,HHH19} to study the quantum mechanichal decay of empty de Sitter space into a black hole universe by constructing wavefunctions that describe both spacetimes.
 This proposal originates from the semi-classical theory of Euclidean quantum gravity \cite{GiH93}.
 In this theory, Gibbons and Hawking attempted to approach semi-classically the quantum nature of gravity by combining Feynmann's path integral formalism with the classical gravitational action of a manifold.
 This approach allows us to describe spacetime through a probability amplitude over all possible metric configurations $g_{\mu\nu}$ as

 where $\mathcal{S}$ is the Lorentzian gravitational action.
 The above path integral is an oscillating, non-convergent integral and thus cannot be solved.
-For this reason, one performs the technique of Wick rotating the real time axis to an imaginary periodic time $\tau$, known also as Euclidean time, through the relation $t=-i\tau$.
+For this reason, one performs the technique of Wick-rotating the real time axis to an imaginary periodic time $\tau$, known also as Euclidean time, through the relation $t=-i\tau$. the periodicity $\beta$ of the imaginary time is given by the inverse of the Hawking temperature ($\beta = T^{-1}$).
 The mathematical significance of this replacement is that the Lorentzian action turns into a Euclidean action $I$ via the relation $\mathcal{S}=i I $, thereby replacing the oscillating behaviour of \eqref{wvf} with a convergent integral.
-At this point, one may ask about the physical meaning of switching to a Euclidean framework.
-A Euclidean spacetime is a manifold without singularities due to its periodic nature attributed to the imaginary time.
-More precisely, it is the periodicity $\beta$ of the imaginary time that prevents the occurrence of singularities.
-The period $\beta$ is given by the inverse of the Hawking temperature ($\beta = T^{-1}$).
-Furthermore, Euclidean time behaves more like a spatial coordinate rather than a time coordinate, as indicated by the signature change of the metric.
-One may raise objections to the fact that Euclidean time acts as a space coordinate, but this is more like a philosophical concept of the existence of time itself as we experience it.
-There is no fundamental reason why the time dimension should differ from that of space.
-Our human senses make the separation and distinction between the two dimensionalities.
-To put it another way, Lorentzian time exists as a result of the interaction between an observer and the environment.
-Without an observer, the notion of Euclidean time appears more physically meaningful than that of Lorentzian time.

 In addition to the above, the concept of a Euclidean manifold requires a \textit{false vacuum}, for instance the Higgs vacuum \cite{BRM15}, which is responsible for generating this manifold.
 Subsequently, half of the Euclidean section matches half of the Lorentzian part through an analytical continuation process.
 This essentially represents the tunnelling process in gravity.
 To be more precise, the false vacuum is assigned a probability to nucleate a pair of Euclidean universes due to quantum fluctuations and, at a certain instant in time, these manifolds analytically continue to their Lorentzian counterparts \cite{BoHb96}.
 The probability of this quantum production is given by $P=|\Psi|^2$.
 Nevertheless, even a Euclidean path integral can sometimes be challenging to solve.
 For this reason, we search for saddle points of the Euclidean action, known as gravitational instantons.
 An instanton represents the classical path of the action and provides the dominant contribution to the solution.
 This enables us to approximate the path integral with the exponent of the instanton action.
 Therefore, in the semi-classical approximation, the wavefunction \eqref{wvf} becomes